crate/crate-docs-theme/DEVELOP.rst

 3. If you need to make additional changes, reset the build environment and go back to step one

+*Note*: Add new CSS and JavaScript to ``custom.css`` and ``custom.js`` respectively.
+Those two files aren't part of the minify process which has to be done when any other css/js file gets updated.

 The best way to test your changes is to build the sample docs for this project.
 See the `Documentation`_ section below for details.
 The command to use for this is ``make dev``.